 Disney is must do if you are in or anywhere near Paris!
 A great day out for the whole family.
 To fully enjoy Disney, I believe that the key is in the planning.
 If you just turn up you will likely waste time wondering around and queuing for a few rides only.
 It is an expensive day out so this would not be a lot of fun.With this in mind get the best deal you can on your entrance ticket, and by deploying your best skills of preparation and savvy you can really maximise your time in the parks.
 There is a really good Disney App and you can check ride queue times live.

-Keep an eye on Five Little Stars for our top tips for Disney with young children coming soon.
-I don't profess to know everything, but as I go approximately every 6 weeks (usually on my own or with friends) with my two toddlers, I'm probably nearly a professional!
+For more detailed Disney information, and our tried and tested tips for Disney with young children, we have a Five Little Stars Disney Series!
+You can find the first one right HERE, and the others are linked to it as and when they are published.
+I don't profess to know everything, but as I go approximately every month (usually on my own or with friends) with my two toddlers, I'm probably nearly a professional!

 Disney is utterly magical.